theodoreroddy/Broadcaster/README.md

 # Broadcaster
-Node app that generates and hosts HTTP Live Streams from local content using FFMpeg and ExpressJS.
+Generate and host HTTP Live Streams from local video content using FFMpeg.
+Broadcaster will create playlists of your video files and live stream the playlist.
+It will orchestrate time keeping to make sure anyone watching your stream is in the same position.
+If no one is watching, the timeline keeps going, just like a old school TV stations.

 # Prerequisites
+* Broadcaster uses FFMpeg to encode your videos to h264 for HTTP Live Streaming.
 * If you have an Nvidia GPU, it is highly recommended you have `ffmpeg` compiled with Nvidia's non-free `h264_nvenc` codec.
 * If you have an Intel CPU with Intel QuickSync, you can try the `h264_qsv` codec.
 * Without either of these, you'll have to use a software codec like `libx264` which may not be able to keep up in real time.
 You can set the codec in the config.txt.